 |Security updates||The last update was in January 2020 - and was for the newest 1709 branch.
 Theoretically, the OS is now 'vulnerable', though in practice Windows 10 Mobile is now battle hardened and also an utterly miniscule target for attackers, so the lack of updates won't actually be an issue.
 I'd suggest that lack of support also means that people at Microsoft won't be testing services against Windows 10 Mobile any more, but we all know that they haven't been doing this for some time, sadly.|

 If all else fails, sites like lumiafirmware.com appear to have archived all the device images from Microsoft's servers.
-Actually flashing them on isn't trivial, so I'll save a tutorial for when the official utilities break!
+Actually flashing them on isn't trivial, so I'll save a tutorial for when the official utilities break and if AAWP is still 'on the air'!

 |Web browsing (Edge)||Edge remains a competent browser for most sites, plus it syncs your history and favourites in the usual way.
 But its development stopped as of Windows 10 branch 1703 over two years ago, effectively, since the 1709 branch's Edge wasn't fully rounded out (in terms of service worker and other background operation).
 Which makes it something of a dead end if you're looking for more.
 Third party browsers like Monument Browser do more, though ultimately have the same underlying restrictions for PWAs and some other HTML5-reliant sites.
 Roughly half the PWAs out there work, roughly half don't - see the Flow column on AAWP for recommendations of the former!|

-Until 'March 2020', i.e. over five months ago!
+Until 'March 2020', i.e. over seven months ago!
 Clearly someone at Microsoft has forgotten to turn this service off*, which is handy.
 It's not clear whether manual backups will be possible after auto-backups do eventually finish.
-Watch this space - as of today, 4th August 2020, auto and manual backups are both still working just fine.
+Watch this space - as of today, 7th October 2020, both auto and manual backups are both still working just fine.
 I'll keep you posted!

 |Restoring from backups||Until 'March 2021' - after this, if you hard reset a Windows 10 Mobile phone then you'd have to rebuild it manually, installing from the Store, etc. Which will still hopefully function.|